Debanga-06/CityGPT/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/Debanga-06/CityGPT/blob/main/LICENSE) file for details.

+### What this means:
+- ✅ **Free to use** - Use CityGPT for personal or commercial projects
+- ✅ **Modify freely** - Customize and adapt the code to your needs
+- ✅ **Distribute** - Share your modifications with others
+- ✅ **Private use** - Use in closed-source projects
+- ⚠️ **Attribution required** - Include the original copyright notice
+- ❌ **No warranty** - Software is provided "as is"

+**TL;DR:** You can do almost anything with this code, just keep the copyright notice! 🎉

 ---

-## 🙏 Acknowledgments
+## 🙏 Acknowledgments & Team

+**Special thanks to my amazing teammates for their support and collaboration:**
+- **Subhadip Pal** - Thank you for your guidance and valuable insights throughout the development process! 🙏
+- **Malay Pandey** - Appreciate your feedback and encouragement that helped make CityGPT even better! 🌟

+*The success of this project wouldn't have been possible without the collaborative spirit and support of my incredible team!*

+**Technology Partners:**
 - **Groq** - For providing fast and efficient AI language model capabilities
 - **Vercel** - For seamless deployment and hosting
 - **Text-to-Speech Providers** - For high-quality audio generation